pkarsy/rfboot/help/Installation.md

 ```
 > rftool
 ```
 Should give you a small usage message.
+This means rftool is in the PATH.

-Linux by default does not give permission to access the Serial ports, neither the ISP programmers
+Linux by default does not give permission (to regular users) to access the Serial ports, neither the ISP programmers.
+To fix it:

 - Serial port
 ```
 > sudo adduser myusername dialout